peisuke/DeepLearningSpeedComparison/README.md

 $ docker run -it --rm {NAME}
 ```

+NAME is an arbitrary docker image name defined by the user.
+It is only used for managing created docker images.
 In the created docker containor, clone the repository and run test code.

 ```